dward2/BME547/Lectures/intro_to_git.md

 $ ls
 file1.txt
 ```
+When a change exists in the "Files in directory" that does not exist in the
-When a new file is created, `git` adds it to its internal "Working Copy."
+"Repository", `git` considers this change to be part of its internal "Working
+Copy."
 ![file1_working_copy.png](../Resources/Git/git_concepts_files/file1_working_copy.png)
-Files in the "Working Copy" are not considered to be part of the repository.

 Typing `git status` shows the following:
 ```
 dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first (master)